ricardolfonseca/amazonia_deforestation/README.md

 - **Data Visualization**: Interactive visualization using Streamlit (to be included)

+## 🤖 Machine Learning Forecasting

+A key part of this project is the application of regression-based machine learning models to forecast deforestation trends in the Brazilian Amazon.

+Implemented in `model/Forecast_amazonia.py`, the forecasting workflow is structured into three progressive rounds:

+1. **Baseline models**: LightGBM, Lasso Regression, and Multi-layer Perceptron (MLP) using default parameters
+2. **Tuned models on normalized data**: Hyperparameter tuning and feature scaling to improve accuracy
+3. **Advanced workflows**: Integration of early stopping, cross-validation (TimeSeriesSplit), and pipelines (e.g., MLP + StandardScaler)

+Each model is evaluated using standard regression metrics:
+- **MAE** (Mean Absolute Error)
+- **RMSE** (Root Mean Squared Error)
+- **R²** (Coefficient of Determination)

+Predictions and metrics are plotted and exported in monthly aggregates, offering visual insight into performance and temporal trends.

+The final goal is to build robust models capable of anticipating forest loss based on historical patterns and environmental drivers.

 ## 📌 Objectives

 - Combine multiple data sources on deforestation, fire outbreaks, precipitation, population, and vegetation exploitation.